saqui3001/saqui3001.github.io/index.md

 ---
 layout: default
 ---
 I am a full-stack Web Application Developer and Solution Provider with 27+ years of IT industry experience.
 My expertise stretch from Solution Architecture design to Application development, Quality assurance and Deployment.
-I am providing Web Solutions for last 10+ years.
+I am providing Web Solutions for last 10+ years and I leverge AI for Speed and Automation.

 - Expertise in building full-featured Applications.
 - Experience with payment gateway integration and PCI compliance.